The Handbook of Mobile Learning (Routledge, 2013) has just landed on my desk with a thud.

 What this list corresponds to are the major markets for mobile learning software, so it is good to know that all segments are being researched.

 Gwo-Jen Hwang writes about tools for supporting mobile learners in Chapter 14, while Ozlen Ozan and Mehmet Kesim explain Vygotsky’s theory of scaffolding for learners in Chapter 15.
-Chapter 16 adds more theory to mLearning.
+Chapter 16 adds more method to mLearning.

 At Float, we talk about the importance of both mobility, and the unique built-in affordances of most tablets and smartphones.
 This is the topic of Chapter 17, which I strongly recommend.
-In mobile learning we have an opportunity to do things differently, not follow the 250-year-old traditions of the classroom.
+In mobile learning, we have an opportunity to do things differently, not follow the 250-year-old traditions of the classroom.

 In the other chapters in Part 2, we see themes common in the education literature – the idea of individual and group flow, the importance of reflection in learning, and research on settings for using mobile learning outside institutional settings, such as museums and the workplace.